 Online lenders — like SoFi and Best Egg — have become a mainstay in the business.
 And many of them have competitive products.

-But McClary advises to pay close attention to the fees, which can certainly increase the cost of the loan.
+But McClary advises paying close attention to the fees, which can certainly increase the cost of the loan.

-You can use our personal loan marketplace compare terms, fees and estimated monthly payments.
+You can use our personal loan marketplace to compare terms, fees, and estimated monthly payments.

 The bottom line